 - 1. By no later than the end of the school year for a student in grade eight (8) or below who enrolls in the District during the school year; or - 2.
-As soon as reasonably possible for a student in grade nine (9) or above who enrolls in the District at the beginning or during the school year.
+As soon as reasonably possible for a student in grade nine (9) or above who enrolls in the District at the beginning or during the school year.2

 A student's individualized education program (IEP) may act in the place of the student's SSP if the IEP addresses academic deficits and interventions for the student's failure to meet standards-based academic goals at an expected rate or level and includes a transition plan that addresses college and career planning components.
-Promotion/retention or graduation of students with an Individual Educational Plan (IEP) shall be based on their successful attainment of the goals set forth in their IEP or completion of the Alternate Pathway to Graduation when applicable.
+Promotion or retention of students with an Individual Educational Plan (IEP) shall be based on their successful attainment of the goals set forth in their IEP.